spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/1-simple-task.md

 # Batch Processing with Spring Cloud Task

-In this guide we will develop a Spring Boot application that uses Spring Cloud Task and deploy it to Cloud Foundry, Kubernetes, and on your local machine.
-In another guide, we will deploy the [Task application using Data Flow](%currentPath%/batch-developer-guides/batch/data-flow-simple-task/).
+In this guide, we develop a Spring Boot application that uses Spring Cloud Task and deploy it to Cloud Foundry, Kubernetes, and your local machine.
+In another guide, we deploy the [Task application using Data Flow](%currentPath%/batch-developer-guides/batch/data-flow-simple-task/).

 The following sections describe how to build this application from scratch.
-If you prefer, you can download a zip file containing the sources for the application `billsetup`, unzip it, and proceed to the [deployment](#deployment) step.
+If you prefer, you can download a zip file that contains the sources for the application (called `billsetup`), unzip it, and proceed to the [deployment](#deployment) step.

-You can [download the project](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/batch-developer-guides/batch/batchsamples/dist/batchsamples.zip?raw=true) from your browser, or from the command-line:
+You can [download the project](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/batch-developer-guides/batch/batchsamples/dist/batchsamples.zip?raw=true) from your browser or, by running the following command, from the command-line:

 ```bash
 wget https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/batch-developer-guides/batch/batchsamples/dist/batchsamples.zip?raw=true -O batchsamples.zip